 Students receive the Conduct Code upon arrival at MSU.
 The Code explains how “IT” works at MSU – from instructors responsibilities related to grading to the definition of academic misconduct.
 Refer to the Code so you know your rights and responsibilities while a member of the MSU community.

 If you have a complaint about your education or experience at MSU, you are encouraged to address the complaint through the appropriate process (Identify or link).
-If your issue or situation is not resolved through that process, distance education students may contact Dr. Kim Obbink, Executive Director, Extended University and on-campus students may contact Provost Martha Potvin to file a complaint.
+If your issue or situation is not resolved through that process, distance education students may contact Dr. Kim Obbink, Executive Director, Extended University and on-campus students may contact Provost Robert Mokwa to file a complaint.
 Complaints that remain unresolved after engaging in the above-referenced process may be further pursued in the following manners:

 - An individual adversely affected by the final decision of a university president may appeal the decision to the Commissioner of Higher Education and the Board of Regents pursuant to Board of Regents' Policy 203.5.2.